Q: I’ve heard I should prune trees and shrubs when I plant them. Is this true?

 Q: How late is too late to plant bulbs?

 A: Spring flowering bulbs are planted in the fall, ideally in September and October, to allow them to establish roots before the top growth begins in the spring.
-Planting too early may cause bulbs to sprout leaves, which are then damaged by winter.
 Planting too late may not give the bulb enough time to develop adequate roots.
 If it is November and the ground is not yet frozen, go ahead and plant your bulbs.
 Water them well to settle the soil and then cover the soil with a thin layer of mulch or ground-up leaves to insulate the soil.
 If you cannot dig holes, consider planting them in containers to force indoors later.
 The planted containers will require a 10- to 13-week cold period (an unheated garage works well) to trigger bulbs to grow roots and initiate flowers.

 Q: Is it difficult to grow an oak from an acorn?